nmantani/FileInsight-plugins/INSTALL.md

 py.exe -3 -m pip install pyimpfuzzy-windows
 ```

-For the "LZ4 compress" and "LZ4 decompress" plugins, it requires python-lz4.
+For the "LZ4 compress" and "LZ4 decompress" plugins, they require python-lz4.
 Please get it from https://github.com/python-lz4/python-lz4/
 or execute the following command.
 ```
 py.exe -3 -m pip install lz4
 ```

-For the "Zstandard compress" and "Zstandard decompress" plugins, it requires python-zstandard.
+For the "Zstandard compress" and "Zstandard decompress" plugins, they require python-zstandard.
 Please get it from https://github.com/indygreg/python-zstandard/
 or execute the following command.
 ```